ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This type of submodule is a fully formed complete token.
 It is typically produced by a separate Attester.
 It is typically used by a Composite Device as described in RATS Architecture {{RATS.Architecture}}
 In being a submodule of the surrounding token, it is cryptographically bound to the surrounding token.
 If it was conveyed in parallel with the surrounding token, there would be no such binding and attackers could substitute a good attestation from another device for the attestation of an errant subsystem.

-A nested token does NOT need to use the same encoding as the enclosing token.
+A nested token does not need to use the same encoding as the enclosing token.
 This is to allow Composite Devices to be built without regards to the encoding supported by their Attesters.
 Thus a CBOR-encoded token like a CWT or UCCS can have a JWT as a nested token submodule and a JSON-encoded token can have a CWT or UCCS as a nested token submodule.

-The data type for this type of submodule is either a text or byte string.

 Mechanisms are defined for identifying the encoding and type of the nested token.
 These mechanisms are different for CBOR and JSON encoding.
 The type of a CBOR-encoded nested token is identified using the CBOR tagging mechanism and thus is in common with identification used when any CBOR-encoded token is part of a CBOR-based protocol.
-A new simple type mechanism is defined for indication of the type of a JSON-encoded token since there is no JSON equivalent of tagging.
+A new type mechanism is defined for indication of the type of a JSON-encoded token since there is no JSON equivalent of tagging.

 ##### Surrounding EAT is CBOR-Encoded
 If the submodule is a byte string, then the nested token is CBOR-encoded.